garfix/nli-go/doc/design-decisions/context.md

 "two plus two is four": "two (2) is used to check an expression "my brother is two years younger": approximately 2 years, 1.5 year - 2.5 year

+Each language game has its own use (procedure) of a word.
+What would be the equivalent of a language game in NLI-GO?

 ## Toy problems

 AI systems are often said to solve only [toy problems](https://en.wikipedia.org/wiki/Toy_problem), and that the system does not scale to real world problems.
 But what if the world is just a combination of a great deal of toy problems?